numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 * the quality indicator value of an archive that contains the nadir point as non-dominated point is :math:`0`.

-* the quality indicator value is bounded from below by :math:`-1`, and
+* the quality indicator value is bounded from below by :math:`-1`, which is the quality of an archive that contains the ideal point, and

 * because the quality of an archive is used as performance criterion, no population size has to be prescribed to the algorithm.
 In particular,